LionelDraghi/smk/docs/index.md

 - **Command** : commands are whatever can be run in the shell, from the simple `gcc` command above to script, or `make whatever`.

 - **smkfile** : an smkfile is text file containing commands.
 It's the closest thing in `smk` to Makefile.
-The main differences are that smkfiles are simple : no cryptic syntax to describe rules or recipices, you don't need it.
+The main differences are that smkfiles are simple : no cryptic syntax to describe rules or recipes, you don't need it.
 Both previous examples are valid smkfiles (yes, even the Makefile, `smk` can read very simple Makefile).
 And above all, smkfiles are not mandatory to use `smk`!

 - **Run** : a run is an execution of a command, or a list of command through an smkfile.
 This is what `smk` analyzes thanks to strace.